SujayAmbekar/Multiuser-Quiz/README.md

 # Multiuser-Quiz
-Built a Multiuser Quiz using C
-Built a Multiuser Quiz with difficulty levels depending on user's performance on answering questions
+Using C built a Multiuser Quiz with difficulty levels depending on user's performance on answering questions